-The U.S. Department of Energy has estimated that 83 billion barrels of technically recoverable oil may be produced utilizing CO2 EOR.
+The U.S. Department of Energy has estimated that 83 billion barrels of technically recoverable oil may be produced utilizing CO, EOR.
 It has been estimated that it may be feasible to expand U.S. production from EOR to as much as four million barrels of oil per day if conditions permit.
-Should this occur, that would represent roughly one-third of current U.S. daily oil production.
+Should this occur, U.S. oil imports could be reduced by one-third.
 The impact of this expansion would have substantial benefits for U.S. energy independence and for our balance of trade.
 Denbury is positioned to play a critical role in this expansion.
 Our two operating areas, the Gulf Coast and Rocky Mountain regions, are strategically located in areas in which the DOE estimates there are up to 16 billion barrels of oil that could be recovered through CO2 EOR.
 As EOR grows to contribute significant and stable U.S. oil supplies from existing fields within our borders, it will positively impact all sectors of the U.S. economy and substantially contribute to American energy security.